AI security & governance, hands-on

 Log as advisory finding · No mandatory response required

-A structured look at where AI risk actually lives
+A structured look at where AI risk actually lives, so the fixes are obvious

-Each domain maps to NIST CSF 2.0 functions and includes specific interview questions used during vendor due diligence.
-These are the areas your assessment will cover — no boilerplate, no filler.
+Each domain maps to NIST CSF 2.0 functions and includes the specific interview questions used during vendor due diligence.
+Nothing boilerplate, nothing for show.
+Every finding is one we can hand to the engineers doing the work and have them close.

 Clinical Safety & Efficacy